bobbingwide/oik/readme.txt

 == Upgrade Notice ==
 = 4.5.0 =
-Update for improved website performance as measured by Google's PageSpeed Insights, which uses Lighthouse
+Update for improved website performance as measured by Google's PageSpeed Insights, which uses Lighthouse.

 = 4.4.1 =
 Update for a change to add labels used for Navigation link variations.